LetsDoIt298/Summer-Olympic-Analysis/README.md

 ## salient features:-
   - Provides pictorial representation through the medium of bar graph to viewers
-  - Include 2 solutions for most of the questions, which will be helpful for upcoming Data Anylists
+  - * Include 2 solutions for most of the questions, which will be helpful for upcoming Data Anylists
   - Uniform figure size of throughout
   - Easy and helpful

+### Made by=>
+    ALANKAR SHARMA